UNDP-Data/geohub/documentation/docs/visualization/map_view.md

 This map page consits of three or four tabs

-- **INFO** tab: You can see some metadata for the map.
+- **INFO** tab: You can see some metadata and preview for the map.
 Also, you can add this map to your favourite folder from this tab.
-- **PREVIEW** tab: As default, this tab is selected.
-You can explore the map without any editing functionalities.
 - **PERMISSION** tab: If you are owner or editor or viewer of the map, you will be able to see this tab.
-- **LINKS** tab: This tab provides you some useful links, particularly for GIS developersa and advanced users.
+- **SHARE LINKS** tab: This tab provides you some useful links, particularly for GIS developersa and advanced users.

 --